 III programme hosted by SiRC has made important milestones on research about

-projects have been selected to interrogate open development theory, an approach
+projects have been selected to interrogate six open development theory developed in Phase I, an approach

 that is relatively rare in ICT4D.
 Projects are taking place in developing